Puzzlepart/spfx-solutions/Pzl.Ext.MegaMenu/README.md

 3) Upload the file /SearchConfiguration/PnPSearchResults_Template_Driftsmeldinger.html to a SharePoint site in your tenant, accessible to all employees, e.g. https://tenantname.sharepoint.com/sites/sitename/Shared%20Documents/PnPSearchTemplates.

-4) Add the PnP Modern Search webpart to your site and configure it to use an external template URL (page 2 of 4 in the configuration of the web part).
+4) Add the PnP Modern Search webpart to your site.
+Configure the query to be something like ``contentclass:STS_ListItem path: https://tenant.sharepoint.com/sites/intranett-util/Lists/ServiceAnnouncements/* PzlStartDate<{Today} PzlEndDate>{Today}``.
 Set Available layouts (page 2 of 4) to "Custom".
+Configure it to use an external template URL (page 2 of 4 in the configuration of the web part).

 The result afterwards should look like below.